Name: bottlebrush (Callistemon).

 Watering: drought-tolerant once established.
 Weekly to twice weekly watering in summer and weekly watering in winter.

-There are 40 species of bottlebrush, and many hybrids and cultivars including diminutive plants just 60cm tall, with many popular bottlebrush 4m or less in height.
+There are more than 30 species of bottlebrush, and many hybrids and cultivars including small plants just 60cm tall, with many popular bottlebrush 4m or less in height.

 Callistemon species are called bottlebrushes because of their cylindrical, brush-like flowers that resemble a traditional bottle brush.
 Many have bright red brushes, but there are also forms with cream, yellow and pink blooms.
 Most flower in late winter and spring, the brush being made up of a number of individual flowers.